weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ~~~

-##Known issues & limitations
+##Known Issues & Limitations

 * Auto Scaling Groups are required for ECS to work with Weave.
 If you create individual
-  instances, they won't work be able to see each other due to how Weave finds peers in ECS.
+  instances, they will not work and won't be able to see each other due to how Weave finds peers in ECS.

 ## For the Advanced User: Build Your Own Weave ECS AMI